pagopa-archive/io-functions/README.md

 #### Technical failure

-This means there is a problem with the connection between the messages API system andour email or text message delivery partners.
+This means there is a problem with the connection between the messages API system and our email or text message delivery partners.

 Notifications still being retried are marked as `Sending`.
 We mark notifications as `Technical failure` once we’ve given up.